Lessons from the Argentine Perspective

 In 2011, Greece had to restructure more than €200 billion of sovereign bonds.
 Within only a few months, in March 2012, Greece successfully exchanged €77 billion in bonds for debt worth less than 75 per cent.
 However, the success of the Greek sovereign debt restructuring was mainly due to the fact that more than 90 per cent of its bonds were governed by Greek law and, therefore, were restructured through the enactment of domestic legislation that replicated the corporate insolvency voting mechanism for the bonds.

-The fact is that now, after the Argentine sovereign-debt default and restructuring, as anticipated by the US Court of Appeals:
+The fact is that now, after the Argentine sovereign debt default and restructuring, as anticipated by the US Court of Appeals:

-It is highly unlikely that in the future sovereigns will find themselves in Argentina’s predicament.
+it is highly unlikely that in the future sovereigns will find themselves in Argentina’s predicament.
 Collective action clauses – which effectively eliminate the possibility of “holdout” litigation – have been included in 99% of the aggregate value of New York-law bonds issued since January 2005, including Argentina’s 2005 and 2010 Exchange Bonds.
 Only 5 of 211 issuances under New York law during that period did not include collective action clauses, and all of those issuances came from a single nation, Jamaica.

-After the 2005–2015 restructuring experience, Argentina implemented two of the lessons learned from the process: the use of collective action clauses in the 2005 Indenture Bonds and the 2016 Indenture Bonds (which would be tested for the first time in the 2020 restructuring) and taking a faster approach to the restructuring process, both in the opening of the negotiations with the creditors and the formulation of an acceptable proposal.
+After the 2005–2016 restructuring experience, Argentina implemented two of the lessons learned from the process: the use of collective action clauses in the 2005 Indenture Bonds and the 2016 Indenture Bonds (which would be tested for the first time in the 2020 restructuring) and taking a faster approach to the restructuring process, in both the opening of the negotiations with the creditors and the formulation of an acceptable proposal.

 In the 2020 restructuring, Argentina intended to adopt two controversial measures to circumvent collective action clauses: (1) the redesignation, the aim of which was to change the voting pool after the votes had been cast, unilaterally changing the existing terms of the bonds indenture; and (2) the Pacman strategy, the aim of which was to aggregate the dissenting ‘redesignated’ excluded bonds, permitting a repetitive use of a ‘single-limb’ option to gather up non-consenting holders.